 The table below shows the IRMAA “tax burden” of the premiums as a percentage of income at the break points for a married couple filing a joint return.
 As above, the break points and premiums for a single filer would be half of the amounts shown.
 However, the “tax burden” of the Medicare premiums as a % of income are identical.
 The table below shows the current Part B and Part D premiums paid by a married couple filing a joint tax return, the resulting “tax burden” of the premiums as a percentage of income at the bottom of the bracket (except the first line, which uses the top of the lowest bracket):

-Some online scuttlebutt indicates that the Social Security Administration is fairly lenient in some cases regarding circumstances that may have reduced your income in the last two years.
+Some online scuttlebutt indicates that the Social Security Administration is fairly lenient in some cases regarding circumstances that may have reduced your income in the last two years and may qualify you for a lower premium.
 “IRMAA Appeals” are limited to “life-changing events” such as:

 - Death of spouse